Cost of LivingUpdated May 2026

 How does Durham compare to other south cities?

-Among southern cities in our database, Durham ranks as one of the more affordable options for cost of living.
+Among southern cities in our database, Durham ranks near the middle for cost of living.
 Nearby alternatives include Cary and Raleigh.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Durham?